 F-14 Crash Survivors Reject Navy Settlement Offer, File Lawsuit

 NASHVILLE, Tenn.
-(AP) _ The families of three people killed when an F-14 fighter crashed into a home said Monday they’re insulted by the Navy’s settlement offer and are suing for $42 million.
+(AP) _ The families of three people killed when a Navy jet crashed into a home are suing for $42 million, saying the Navy’s settlement offer is not enough.

-``While no amount of money could ever replace a loved one, it has always been the Navy’s intention to compensate the families for their loss,″ said spokesman Lt.
-Rick Haupt, adding that settlement talks would continue.
+``While no amount of money could ever replace a loved one, it has always been the Navy’s intention to compensate the families for their loss,″ Haupt said.